weatheredwatcher/weatheredwatcher.github.io/_posts/2020-10-31-NeoVims-Language-Server-Client.md

-I prefer to only see the code and not some additional text indicating that this function is missing a docstring etc. Changing the behaviour of NeoVims internal Language Server Client can be done by modifying the callbacks it triggers when it gets information from the Language Aerver.
+I prefer to only see the code and not some additional text indicating that this function is missing a docstring etc. Changing the behaviour of NeoVims internal Language Server Client can be done by modifying the callbacks it triggers when it gets information from the Language Server.
 The default callbacks are defined [here](https://github.com/neovim/neovim/blob/master/runtime/lua/vim/lsp/callbacks.lua).

 The callback of our interest is